morion4000/reindex/README.md

 - re.fund

 TODO:
-- [ ] Set up project skeleton https://github.com/austintgriffith/scaffold-eth
+- [*] Set up project skeleton https://github.com/austintgriffith/scaffold-eth
-- [ ] Use openzepellin mintable erc20 implementation
+- [*] Use openzepellin mintable erc20 implementation
+- [ ] How to generate Compound positions and represent them in the index?